Most Effective Products

 Benefits of Simazine

-Simazine is a flexible herbicide as it can be used to control weeds on agricultural sites, turfgrass, non-selective weed control on industrial sites and aquatic weed control.
+Simazine is a flexible herbicide that can control weeds on agricultural sites, turfgrass, non-selective weed control on industrial sites and aquatic weed control.
 Simazine also has an impressive residual effect of 3 to 6 months.

 Drawbacks of Simazine

-Simazine is not able to control nutsedges.
-Since it is a pre-emergent, it is not able to control established weeds that have already germinated.
+Simazine is unable to control nutsedges.
+Since it is a pre-emergent, it cannot control established weeds that have already germinated.

 Is Simazine Safe?

 Simazine is safe to use when applied according to label directions.
-It is recommended that when handling Simazine (or any of the other chemicals we carry) to use proper personal protective equipment (PPE) before handling or applying (Gloves, protective eyewear, long-sleeved clothing).
-Please refer to the label for proper safety instructions.
+When handling Simazine (or any of the other chemicals we carry), it is recommended that you wear proper personal protective equipment (PPE) before handling or applying it (Gloves, protective eyewear, long-sleeved clothing).
+Refer to the label for proper safety instructions.

 What To Expect

-It is recommended to apply Simazine alongside a pre-emergent herbicide that targets grassy weeds.
-Apply Simazine in the late winter to control weed seeds that intend to germinate the following spring and then reapply in the late summer to control weed seeds that will germinate in the fall.
-After the application, you should water the area to activate the product.
+It is recommended that Simazine be applied alongside a pre-emergent herbicide that targets grassy weeds.
+Apply Simazine in the late winter to control weed seeds that intend to germinate the following spring, and then reapply in the late summer to control weed seeds that will germinate in the fall.
+After the application, water the area to activate the product.

 Featured Products

-Princep Liquid - Princep Liquid is a pre-emergent herbicide that contains the active ingredient Simazine and can control unwanted weeds in areas such as residential and commercial lawns, forests, nurseries, greenhouses and even harvestable crops.
+Princep Liquid—Princep Liquid is a pre-emergent herbicide containing the active ingredient Simazine.
+It can control unwanted weeds in areas such as residential and commercial lawns, forests, nurseries, greenhouses, and even harvestable crops.